JuliaString/Format.jl/README.md

 s = format( -1234, commas=true, parens=true ) # (1,234)
 ```

-The keyword arguments are (Bold keywards are not printf standard)
+The keyword arguments are (Bold keywords are not printf standard)

 * width.
 Integer.
 Try to fit the output into this many characters.
 May not be successful.
    Sacrifice space first, then commas.